OkayAlright/MinNo/extras/why_Minno.md

 C code.
 This will allow boiler plate functions and code to be generated, but the resulting code can be opened and optimized/altered to allow for malloc's, free's and a things C-like.
 It also allows for a bridge from those who have been using MinNo to transition into C in a low-stakes, take-it-at-your-pace manner.

+For example, leveraging integer sizes to cut down of code to handle looping over collections is fairly common in Arduino programming, but something MinNo doesn't handle very well (yet).
+An example of this could be  indexing through a waveform to be send out via an analog port on an Arduino board:

+     int squareWave[256] = {0};
+     byte i = 0; //8-bit integer type in Arduino

+     //some code to correctly assign the last 128 indexes of squareWave to 255

+     while(0){
+         analogWrite(squareWave[i++]);
+     }

+The reason this works is because whenever **i** equals 255 (the last index of **squareWave**), on the next increment it overflows back to 0 because it is an 8-bit value.
+This kind of trick is currently not directly possible in MinNo.
+To get a similar effect, your code would look like this:

+     let squareWave: array[int] = [0,0,0,0,0 ....Then the other 250 integer values];
+     let i : mutable int = 0;
+     while 0 {
+         analogWrite squareWave[i] ;
+         i = i + 1;
+         if i >= 255 {
+             i = 0;
+         }
+     }

+Though this is possibly more readable (less bit-length trickery), it is quite a few more instructions and would take quite a few more cycles to complete.
+Instead I can compile the above function which would produce the C code:

+     const PROGMEM int squareWave[] = { 0 , 0 , 0 , 0 , 0... the other 250 values} ;
+	 int i = 0 ;
+	 while(0 ){
+		 analogWrite(pgm_read_word(&squareWave[i])) ;
+		 i = i + 1 ;
+		 if(i >= 255 ){
+			 i = 0 ;
+        }
+     }

+Then I can get rid of the wrapping logic and change the type of **i** from **int** to **byte**:

+     const PROGMEM int squareWave[] = { 0 , 0 , 0 , 0 , 0... the other 250 values} ;
+	 byte i = 0 ;
+	 while(0 ){
+		 analogWrite(pgm_read_word(&squareWave[i++])) ;
+     }

+Restrictions like this are something I know as a shortcoming of the language can I plan to address them in short order.
+But tricks like these inhabit, I would venture to say, ~10% of the code I write.
+If MinNo allows me to more easily complete the other 90% and more mindfully consider when I really need to leverage tricks for performance over writing more understandable code, than it has done it's job.

+## State of The Language:

+Currently MinNo is in an *Alpha* state and, though I find it useful for personal work, I would not call it production ready by any means.
+Some more consideration on both the ideas of the language and the construction of the compiler are subject to change.
+Wider support different bit-length integers; structs; optional safer-pointers; and Foreign Function Interfaces (for direct C code) are all being considered on the language side.
+The compiler needs a semantic verifier in the very near future.
+This would check arity, make sure no attempted re-assignments to constants occur and so.
+When you actually upload the compiled MinNo script, GCC does all of this for you, but all the messages reference the translated C and not the actual MinNo source file.
+This is workable for now but by no means is it ideal, and it will become a bigger problem with another goal for the compiler.

+The LLVM community has been doing a lot of work on mainlining AVR support into their codebase.
+For those who don't know, LLVM is a compiler framework that allows for a single target language (the LLVM Intermediate Representation) to be optimized and compiled down to machine code for numerous platforms.
+If LLVM gets AVR support, MinNo will be able to benefit from the vast amount of tool for LLVM compiler and possibly pivot to supporting other platforms with minimal rewriting of core compiler components.
+This would be a pivot away from GCC which is why a proper semantic verifier is so important.

+I don't plan to try to make MinNo more functional-oriented or construct some system to ensure type safety.
+I want a language to cut down on the code I have to write because the language I have been using makes the incorrect assumptions (like C's assumption of a single memory bus).
+Given that fact, expect the progression of the language to reflect as such.

+## Getting Involved:

+Though I am not taking direct outside contributions to the project right now, I would love feed back on the language.
+MinNo, it's compiler, and the documentation are all under the MIT License, so if you like the idea but want to run a different direction with it, please feel free to fork the source code.
+If you have any questions or just want to talk about the language or anything I have mentioned here, please feel free to contact me:

+ - email: ldavis@marlboro.edu
+ - twitter: @Death\_by_kelp